Applying For Financial Aid

-- (You will need your 1040 income tax form if you filed and/or your parent's 1040 form(s) for the appropriate year to complete your FAFSA) If you need a copy of your tax return, call 1-800-829-1040 and request IRS tax transcript or go to the IRS website at www.irs.gov
+- The 1040 income tax form if you filed and/or your parent's 1040 form(s) for the appropriate year to complete your FAFSA) If you need a copy of your tax return, call 1-800-829-1040 and request IRS tax transcript or go to the IRS website at www.irs.gov.

 You will receive a Student Aid Report (SAR) and an email confirmation as a result of submitting the FAFSA from the department of Education.
 That does not mean you have been awarded and are finished.
 The process is as follows:

-Cisco College will begin a file on you once the Financial Aid Office has downloaded your information from the Department of Education.
+- Cisco College will begin a file on you once the Financial Aid Office has downloaded your FAFSA information from the Department of Education.

 - If you are chosen for verification, the Cisco College Financial Aid Office will need additional information to verify your FAFSA information, we will request it in writing or by email.

 - Please be prompt in responding to any request for additional information and/or documents.
 You will not be asked to provide more than that which is required.

 - When all your paperwork is completed, returned, and verified, we will be able to determine the type and amount of financial aid for which you have qualified.